 Director Michael Arias (Heaven's Door) fought long and hard to get this film made.
 He started out by directing a short pilot (as part of a Studio 4°C anthology project) that won him a couple of prizes, but the pilot still failed to land him the needed funds to get his full-length feature film made.
 It would take Arias another 6 years to finish his dream project, in the meantime earning him the (somewhat prestigious) title of first non-Japanese director to ever direct a high-profile anime feature.

-Tekon Kinkurito has two different stories to tell.
+Tekkonkinkreet has two different stories to tell.
 First there is the almost sacred bond between Kuro (Black) and Shiro (White), two young orphans that dwell the streets of Treasure Town.
-Then there is the battle for control over Treasure Town, a profitable part of the city that sees the police, the yakuza and even a mysterious theme park project investor fight for dominance over the area.
+Then there is the battle for control over Treasure Town, a profitable part of the city that sees the police, the Yakuza and even a mysterious theme park project investor fight for dominance over the area.
 Treasure Town is Kuro and Shiro's home turf though, and they don't plan on giving up their territory without a little fight.

 The soundtrack is pretty cool too.
-I'm not a big Plaid fan when it comes to their regular albums, but they made a pretty compelling soundtrack that aptly fleshes out the atmosphere of Tekon Kinkurito.
+I'm not a big Plaid fan when it comes to their regular albums, but they made a pretty compelling soundtrack that aptly fleshes out the atmosphere of Tekkonkinkreet.
 This results in a nice, moderately electronic score that goes beyond simple background music and knows to woo when necessary.
 The voice acting is equally solid, there's none of that high-pitched anime yelling so prevalent in mainstream series, but adequate voice acting that bears plenty of identity.

-Arias thinks big and he is not shy of a few gambles, but every single risk he takes turns out beneficial for the film as a whole.
-It's really amazing how Arias managed to produce such a complex, accomplished and intricate film, especially if you consider that Tekon Kinkurito is his first directorial effort.
+Arias thinks big, and he is not shy of a few gambles, but every single risk he takes turns out beneficial for the film as a whole.
+It's really amazing how Arias managed to produce such a complex, accomplished and intricate film, especially if you consider that Tekkonkinkreet is his first directorial effort.
 Sure enough he had a wonderful team of talents backing him up, but Arias still made it all happen.
 It's the ultimate testament that dedication (and talent of course) will bring you to the place you deserve to be.